KhasanovAlisher/client-server-model/README.md

-# Http-like Client-Server Model
+# Http-like Client-Server Model in Linux-C

 ## Description
-This is a high level API for the typical http-like one-way client-server model.
+This is a high level API for Linux written in C for the typical http-like one-way client-server model.
 Sockets have been used to implement the networking functionality which has been simplified into an easy-to-use interface.

 ## Compilation